SumoLogic/sumologic-documentation/docs/integrations/containers-orchestration/kubernetes-control-plane.md

 ## Collect Logs and Metrics for the Kubernetes Control Plane App

-This page provides instructions for configuring log and metric collection for the Kubernetes Control Plane App.
+This section provides instructions for configuring log and metric collection for the Kubernetes Control Plane App.

 ### Log and Metric Types